 A Skills-Based Approach to Reading, Writing, Thinking and Speaking

-King fosters creative and intellectual development through a skills-based content-embedded approach to teaching reading, writing, thinking, and speaking, PreK-Grade 12, in a sequence that strengthens student expertise and allows for personalized instruction.
+King fosters creative and intellectual development through a skills-based content-embedded approach to teaching reading, writing, thinking, and speaking, PreK-Grade 12, in a sequence that strengthens student expertise and allows for group and individual instruction.
 Elementary, middle, and high school students learn how to read carefully, write clearly, think critically, and communicate their ideas with peers.
 Students tackle challenging texts in English, History, Science, Social Sciences, and World Languages, and learn how to conduct thoughtful research in order to develop a claim (thesis) and support an argument.
 We emphasize the importance of cultural, contextual, and technical aspects of written expression, and we equip students with a set of tools enabling them to read, think, write, and speak about a text on personal, communal, and global levels.

 King students explore literary composition and nonfiction writing outside of the classroom.
 Students attend The Dodge Poetry Festival and submit creative work to competitions, including The Stamford Literary Competition.
 We are a community of writers and all students can publish their work.
 Students submit poems to the Lower School’s poetry anthology; short stories to the Upper School creative magazine, Ink; and articles to the Yearbook.